The Ile d'Orléans: an island full of culinary surprises!

 Is it also possible to have a special experience on the Ile d'Orléans in winter?

-Yes, in winter the Ile d'Orléans offers a special experience.
-Then there is the opportunity, for example, to experience ice fishing on the frozen St. Lawrence River or to take a ride on a snowmobile.
+In winter the Ile d'Orléans offers a special experience.
+Then there is, for example, the opportunity to experience ice fishing on the frozen St. Lawrence River or take a snowmobile ride.
 The Christmas markets on the island are also very popular.

 Is it also possible to taste and buy local wines on the Ile d'Orléans?

 Yes, there are several wineries on the Ile d'Orléans that produce and sell their own wines.
-Here you have the opportunity to taste different varieties and to buy your favorites directly on site.
+Here you also have the opportunity to taste different varieties and buy your favorites directly on site.

 Can you also discover traditional handicrafts on the Ile d'Orléans?

-Yes, on the Ile d'Orléans there are plenty of artisans exhibiting and selling their products.
-Here you will find, for example, handmade ceramics, jewellery, textiles and much more.
-A great way to purchase unique souvenirs to take home.
+Yes, there are a variety of artisans on the Ile d'Orléans who exhibit and sell their products.
+Here you will find, for example, handmade ceramics, jewelry, textiles and much more.
+This is definitely a great way to purchase unique souvenirs to take home.

 More tips in the TravelWorldOnline is for example here.